rjones-lf/iroha/docs/source/guides/libraries/swift_ios.rst

       cd ../../..

-.. note:: Make sure now You are located in ``path/to/your/folder/for/example/iroha-ios/project/`` folder
+.. note:: Make sure now you are located in ``path/to/your/folder/for/example/iroha-ios/project/`` folder

 12. This step downloads script for client library which is needed to build client library.
 Clone it from the repository: